longo-andrea/100-days-of-code/log.md

 - Today I completed animations and transitions section.
 I learned about multiple elements transition and how to animate lists with <transition-group> tag.

 **Thoughts:** Tomorrow I'll going on with Vue-resource to connect via http.

+### Day 78: December 19, 2019

+**Today's Progress**:
+- Today I completed the section about vue-resoruce.
+I learned how to setup vue-resource (quite simple), how to send data to a server with post, and how to get data from a server with get and handle the response.
+Then I learned how to create custom resoures.

+- I worked with Firebase, that is a NoSQL database, really fast to setup and to serve data.

+**Thoughts:** Tomorrow I'll start with how to routing in a VueJS application.